News

 Professor Rotavera received the 2023 Research Mentoring Award from the Center for Undergraduate Research Opportunities (CURO).

-The award recognizes outstanding faculty consistently engaged with undergraduate researchers through CURO programming and enhance the learning experience of undergraduate researchers at the University of Georgia.
+The award recognizes outstanding faculty that consistently engage with undergraduate researchers through CURO programming and enhance the learning experience of undergraduate researchers at the University of Georgia.

-Alanna Koritzke received the 2023 Graduate Student Excellence-in-Research Award in the Mathematics and Physical Sciences divison.
+Alanna Koritzke received the 2023 Graduate Student Excellence-in-Research Award in the Mathematics and Physical Sciences division.
 The prestigious award recognizes the quality and significance of graduate student scholarship at the University of Georgia.

 Resulting from her scholarship during her doctoral research, Alanna also received a Chateaubriand Fellowship from the Embassy of France, the Dwight David Eisenhower Transportation Fellowship (Department of Transportation), the Beverly Hirsch Frank Graduate Fellowship (University of Georgia), and the 2019 Martin Reynolds Smith Award (Department of Chemistry, University of Georgia).